Q

 Related Questions on Average

-What is the significance of logging errors and exceptions in production environments?
+What is the purpose of logging contextual information along with errors and exceptions?

 B).
 To increase server load